-However, in the RMM case we do not find a regime of the inverse KZ cascade.
+However, in the RMM case, we do not find a regime of the inverse KZ cascade.
 We attribute this to a strong norm growth driving the system to a strongly nonlinear regime when the approach of weak turbulence and weak nonlinearity is not applicable.

-We note that the dynamical thermalization has been recently observed in the experiments with multimode fibers (see e.g. [29-33]) and we assume that the RMM system discussed here for the KZ turbulence can be realized in fibers with a cross-section of a chaotic 2D billiard.
-Such quantum billiards have many properties of quantum chaos [16, 17] being similar to the RMT case studied here.
-As discussed in [12], we think that a most optimal billiard section of fiber is a D-shape one (a circle with cut)
+We note that the dynamical thermalization has been recently observed in the experiments with multimode fibers (see, e.g., [30-34]) and we assume that the RMM system discussed here for the KZ turbulence can be realized in fibers with a cross section of a chaotic 2D billiard.
+Such quantum billiards have many properties of quantum chaos [16,17] that are similar to the RMT case studied here.
+As discussed in [12], we think that a most optimal billiard section of fiber is a D-shape one (a circle with cut), where the classical dynamics is know to be chaotic (see, e.g., [49]).
+We expect that in multimode fibers, the KZT regime can be realized by a continuous laser pumping of low energy modes, while the light at high energy modes will escape from a fiber due to high angle collisions with the fiber perimeter, thus leading to a stationary KZT flow from low to high energies.